lorens-osman-dev/cluster/README.md

 -   This button deletes current note.
 -   If the current note has no brothers the containing folder will be deleted.
--   If the current note has sons the sons will be deleted along with their own folders.
+-   If the current note has children the children will be deleted along with their own folders.
 -   If the current note is `cluster` all the cluster's files and folders will be deleted.

 ![extra buttons](https://github.com/lorens-osman-dev/cluster/blob/assets/arrow-left-square.svg?raw=true)